akmarzhan1/content-suggestion/README.md

 # Welcome to the Content Suggestion tool

 Welcome to the Content Suggestion Team Project!
+This is a copy of the original repo (which is private and owned by Minerva University).
 You have two options to access this project: through Heroku and by manually downloading and running locally.

 ## Heroku Deployment